ujr/bitfiddle/Analysis.md

 And it prompts investigation.
 The author, Rob Miles, explains his feat partially in a [YouTube movie][intro].
 This article goes into the details and provides some background.
+A [one page overview](doc/bitfiddle.pdf) may accompany the present analysis.

 [intro]: https://www.youtube.com/watch?v=MqZgoNRERY8
 [code]: http://txti.es/bitshiftvariationsincminor